Implications of gauge freedom for nonrelativistic quantum electrodynamics: Introduction

-In Sec.~\ref{s0} we introduce the notion of {\em subsystem gauge-relativity}.
-We explain its relation to gauge-invariance, identify the regimes within which it is important, and discuss its implications.
-An analysis of these implications makes up the remaining sections.
-In Sec. \ref{s1} we briefly review theoretical background for the implementation of material level truncations \cite{stokes_gauge_2019,stokes_ultrastrong_2019,stokes_uniqueness_2019,stefano_resolution_2019,roth_optimal_2019,de_bernardis_breakdown_2018,stokes_gauge_2020,taylor_resolution_2020}, noting that the resulting gauge-noninvariance is prosaic, because it can always be avoided by avoiding the truncation.
-We emphasis the important difference between gauge-noninvariance and gauge-ambiguities.
-We review various proposals for obtaining two-level models, along with their varying degree of accuracy in different regimes, as well as their significance for understanding gauge-ambiguities.
+In Sec.~\ref{s0} we introduce the notion of {\em subsystem gauge relativity}.
+We explain its relation to gauge invariance, identify the regimes within which it is important, and discuss its implications.
+In Sec. \ref{s1} we review theoretical background for the implementation of material level truncations \cite{stokes_gauge_2019,stokes_ultrastrong_2021,stokes_uniqueness_2020,stefano_resolution_2019,roth_optimal_2019,de_bernardis_breakdown_2018,stokes_gauge_2020,taylor_resolution_2020,ashida_cavity_2021}, noting that the resulting gauge noninvariance is prosaic, because it can always be avoided by avoiding the truncation.
+We review various proposals for obtaining two-level models, along with their varying degree of accuracy in different regimes, as well as their significance for understanding gauge ambiguities.

 In Sec. \ref{s6} we discuss time-dependent interactions.
-We first review the QED $S$-matrix formalism, noting that subsystem gauge-relativity can be completely ignored therein due to the adiabatic interaction-switching condition within its definition.
-This condition implies the strict conservation of the bare-energy $h$ where $H=h+V$ is the full Hamiltonian and where the interaction $V$ is defined as the component that vanishes for vanishing coupling-strength.
-We show directly that conventional weak-coupling and Markovian approximations mimic the $S$-matrix by enforcing the conservation of $h$.
-They thereby eliminate subsystem gauge-relativity.
-In contrast, it is shown that when describing non-Markovian and strong-coupling effects subsystem gauge-relativity cannot be ignored.
-The remainder of the article focusses on the important implications of this fact.
+We first review the QED $S$-matrix formalism.
+Here subsystem gauge relativity does not occur due to the condition of adiabatic interaction-switching which implies strict conservation of the bare-energy $h$, where $H=h+V$ is the full Hamiltonian and $V$ is the interaction Hamiltonian.
+We show directly that conventional weak-coupling and Markovian approximations mimic the $S$-matrix, enforcing the conservation of $h$ and thereby eliminating subsystem gauge relativity.
+In this sense, these traditional regimes are {\em gauge nonrelativistic}.
+In contrast, it is shown that when describing non-Markovian and strong-coupling effects subsystem gauge relativity cannot be ignored.